sebastienroy/shutter_speed_tester/DevelopmentStories.md

 ### Description

 The goal of this step is to implement the complete state diagram of the expected behaviour of the tool.
-The idea is to light on the source led only when the user is ready to start the measure, and to switch it off as soon the measure is performed.
+The idea is to light on the source LED only when the user is ready to start the measure, and to switch it off as soon as the measure is performed.
-A button allow to start a new measure.
+A button allows to start a new measure.

 State diagram :